1988 Chilean presidential referendum: Background

-Army General Augusto Pinochet and leaders of the Air Force, Navy, and police force took power on 11 September 1973, in a coup d'état that deposed the democratically elected Socialist President Salvador Allende.
-Allende committed suicide as the presidential palace was being bombarded.
-A military junta – led by Pinochet, Air Force General Gustavo Leigh, Navy Admiral José Toribio Merino, and Carabinero Chief General César Mendoza – was sworn in the same evening.
+Army General Augusto Pinochet and the commanders of the Air Force, Navy, and national police seized power on 11 September 1973 in a coup that deposed the democratically elected Socialist president Salvador Allende, who died as the presidential palace was bombarded.
+A military junta led by Pinochet, Air Force General Gustavo Leigh, Navy Admiral José Toribio Merino, and Carabinero General César Mendoza took office that evening.
+The following day the junta suspended the 1925 Constitution and Congress, and although its four members had verbally agreed to rotate the presidency, an advisory committee staffed by officers loyal to Pinochet recommended against it; on 18 December 1974, Pinochet was declared Supreme Leader of the nation, and thereafter the junta functioned solely as a legislative body until the return to democracy.

-The following day, the four drafted an official document suspending the 1925 constitution and Congress, establishing the Junta as the country's supreme authority.
-Pinochet was designated as its first president, and the four verbally agreed to rotate the office.
-Shortly after, the Junta formed an advisory committee, which Pinochet successfully staffed with Army officers loyal to himself.
-One of their initial recommendations was to discard the idea of a rotating presidency, arguing it would create too many administrative problems and lead to confusion.